zacwong2151/tp/docs/UserGuide.md

     specifying any skills after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st volunteer to be `91234567` and `johndoe@example.com` respectively.
+*  `vedit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st volunteer to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower s/` Edits the name of the 2nd volunteer to be `Betsy Crower` and clears all existing skills.
+*  `vedit 2 n/Betsy Crower s/` Edits the name of the 2nd volunteer to be `Betsy Crower` and clears all existing skills.

 ### Deleting a volunteer from the volunteer list: `vdelete`